deralex1985/ase_coaching_gilded_rose_kata/Java-Spock/Refactoring_Agenda.md

 ## Anforderungen
 - Selling goods
-- Goods deprecated in Qulaity as we get closer to "sell by date"
+- Goods deprecated in Quality as we get closer to "sell by date"

-- Inventory system:
+### Inventory system:
   - stores Items with properties:
     - "Quality" -> the price, cannot be negative
     - "SellIn" -> days left to sell the item